rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

     - role: roles/functionnality2
 ```

-I also like to keep the possibility to disable a functionnality.
-So I use to include my roles with a condition and a default value as this:
+I also like to keep the possibility of disabling a functionality.
+So I include my roles with a condition and a default value like this:

 ```
 ---